-In 2003 (expiring this year) eligible educators in public and private elementary and secondary schools who work at least 900 hours during the school year as a teacher, instructor, counselor, principal, or aide may claim a deduction for purchases of books and classroom supplies.
-They may deduct up to \$250 in qualified expenses on the taxpayer's Form 1040 line 23.
+The deduction for teacher's expenses scheduled to expire at the end of the 2003 tax year was extended for the 2004 tax year by the 2004 Act.
+Eligible educators in public and private elementary and secondary schools who work at least 900 hours during the school year as a teacher, instructor, counselor, principal, or aide may claim a deduction for purchases of books and classroom supplies.
+They may deduct up to \$250 in qualified expenses on the line 23 of the taxpayer's Form 1040.
 Qualified expenses are unreimbursed expenses for supplies, books, equipment, and other materials used in the classroom.
 Educators should maintain records and receipts of qualifying expenses, noting the date, amount, and purpose of each purchase.